Gnanasai0730/Gnanasai/README.md

          return 0;
          }

-//To print the staircas of stars
+//To print the staircase of stars
 #include<stdio.h>
 int main()
 {